companiioncube/companiioncube/README.md

 - i don't care who interacts i'm pretty chill with most things honestly? i kinda don't gaf. though **i won't hesitate to hide you if i think you're annoying**. i'm talking openly incestuous skins or if you're like 13. sorry, nothing personal. ok? ok
 - you can cuddle or hide behind me regardless if i know you or not. i do not care. whispers and crowns and all that are welcome
 - i don't cater to touch triggers that much, sorry
-- i am in the regiment community! i'm currently an enlisted in FAR, an NCO in Spitfires and a CO in the Sakura Brigade. love you guys so much!
+- i am in the regiment community! i'm currently an enlisted in the Farlanders, an NCO in Spitfires and a CO in the Sakura Brigade. love you guys so much!

 > please be my friend! i love talking to people and i'm actively seeking new friends.. so whisper if we have a lot in common! i have discord and would be happy to give it